dart-lang/site-www/src/_articles/archive/zones.md

 ## Handling uncaught errors

-One of the most used features of zones is their ability to catch and handle uncaught errors, both synchronous and asynchronous.
+One of the most used features of zones is their ability to catch and handle uncaught errors.

-An _uncaught error_ is often caused by code using `throw` to raise an exception without an accompanying `catch` statement to handle it.
+_Uncaught errors_ often occur because of code using `throw` to raise an exception without an accompanying `catch` statement to handle it.

-In `async` functions, errors usually end up as the result of a Future.
-Futures allow you to handle errors where you `await` the future.
-Sometimes an error escapes, or a future is not `await`-ed, in which case an error becomes an uncaught error.
-Uncaught errors can crash your program.

-Zones can install an _uncaught error handler_ upon creation.
-When an uncaught error occurs in that zone, rather than just crashing the program, it calls its uncaught error handler.
-(In fact, any zone that doesn't specify a handler inherits the uncaught error handler of the root zone, which just crashes the program on an uncaught error).
+Uncaught errors can also arise in `async` functions when a Future completes with an error result, but is missing a corresponding `await` to handle the error.

+An uncaught error always reports to the current zone which failed to catch it.
+Zones' default behavior is to handle uncaught errors by crashing the program.
+Instead of letting your program terminate, you can install your own custom _uncaught error handler_ to a new zone to intercept and handle uncaught errors however you prefer.

 The simplest way to introduce a new zone with an uncaught error handler is to use `runZoneGuarded`.
 Its `onError` callback becomes the